 You must submit a clear business plan as per the template provided.
-Please use the correct template, there is one for each Aim (Aim 1 - harvesting and processing, Aim 2 - nursery and ground prep or Aim 3 - support to recover from Covid-19).
+Please use the correct template, there is one for each Aim (Aim 1 - harvesting and processing, Aim 2 - nursery, ground prep and deer management or Aim 3 - support to recover from Covid-19).